 There are also 80-100 undergraduate BA Drama majors and minors

 Graduate students in the 2014-2017 cycle received the following financial package:

 • annual full tuition remission for in-state and out-of-state students (worth $29,528 for out of state)

 • $18,000 annual 9 month Graduate Teaching Assistantship

-We produce 6 threatrical productions and two dance productions in each academic year in three theatres: The Culbreth Theatre (520 seat proscenium), The Caplin Theatre (300 seat thrust) and the Helms Theatre (200 seat black box).
+We produce 6-7 threatrical productions and two dance concerts in each academic year in three theatres: The Culbreth Theatre (520 seat proscenium), The Caplin Theatre (300 seat thrust) and the Helms Theatre (200 seat black box).

 The University of Virginia founded in 1819 by Thomas Jefferson is consistently the top-ranked public university in the nation.
 It is located in Charlottesville, Virginia, recently ranked by Frommer’s Cities Ranked and Rated as the best place to live in America.
 Charlottesville is located in the rolling hills of central Virginia 100 miles southwest of Washington, D.C.